cusbg/MolArt/README.md

 ## Data sources

-PROTESTANT retrieves its data on the fly from various APIs:

 - Sequence and annotation data
   - Sequence information comes from [UniProt website REST API](https://www.uniprot.org/help/api)
   - Sequence annotations are provided by the ProtVista plugin which utilizes the EBI's [Proteins REST API](https://www.ebi.ac.uk/proteins/api/doc/).
 Proteins API includes access to variation, proteomics and antigen services containing "annotations imported and mapped from large scale data sources, such as 1000 Genomes, ExAC (Exome Aggregation Consortium), COSMIC (Catalogue Of Somatic Mutations In Cancer), PeptideAtlas, MaxQB (MaxQuant DataBase), EPD (Encyclopedia of Proteome Dynamics) and HPA, along with UniProtKB annotations for these feature types".